 Make gaming the reward you give yourself for doing your chores and tackling other tasks on your to-do list.
-You’ll find that you enjoy gaming even more when you feel like you’ve earned it.
+You may find that you enjoy gaming even more when you feel like you’ve earned it.

 4. Get up and get moving

 One way to unplug is to go for a walk or a bike ride.
-If it’s unsafe to do so, you can also do jumping jacks or run in place.
+If it’s unsafe to do so, you can also do jumping jacks, run in place, or perform arm windmills.